wpvillain/mu-plugins-base/README.md

 1. **Download and Upload:**
    - Download the `mu-plugins-base` plugin files.
+   - unzip if downloaded as zip
-   - Upload the plugin folder to your WordPress `wp-content/mu-plugins/` directory.
+   - Upload the plugin files excluding dolder to your WordPress `wp-content/mu-plugins/` directory.

 2. **Loading Plugins:**
    - Inside the `mu-plugins-base.php` file, you can require any additional MU plugins using the `require` statement.